Summer Camp Director

 - A vehicle for transporting gear

-- Graduate of the Anake Program, Regenerative Design and Nature Awareness (RDNA) Program, Graduate of the Kamana Naturalist Program, or similar program
+- Course graduate of the Wilderness Awareness School, Regenerative Design and Nature Awareness Program or similar program

 - Bachelor or Master’s Degree in education or environmental degree